 What does it take to have a “successful” marriage?
-Some people have questioned whether there really are successful marriages.
-They have seen so many negative ones that they question if it’s possible.
-Yes, it is.
-But sadly, there aren’t as many as there should be.
+Some people have questioned whether there are any successful marriages.
+They’ve seen so many bad ones that they question if it’s possible to have a good one.
+And that’s understandable!

 “Successful marriages aren’t reserved for ‘special’ couples.
 Rather, they’re attained by couples who do ‘special’ things.
-This include things like putting forth effort when they don’t want to, and showing love when it’s undeserved.
-It concerns forgiving when they’re offended, and being present physically and mentally when they’d rather be somewhere else.
+This includes things like putting forth effort when they don’t want to and showing love when it’s undeserved.
+It concerns forgiving when they’re offended and being present physically and mentally when they’d rather be somewhere else.